tarantool/doc/doc/enterprise/audit.rst

 Enabled write-ahead logging (WAL)
 ---------------------------------

-Tarantool Enterprise records all incoming data in the write-ahead log (WAL).
+Tarantool records all incoming data in the write-ahead log (WAL).
 The WAL must be enabled to ensure that data will be recovered in case of a possible instance restart.